 Let's start installing these free SEO tools onto Chrome:

-Install the Keywords Everywhere Chrome extension and sign up for a free account to get API access.
+Install the Keywords Everywhere Chrome extension and sign up for an account to get API access.

 Now when you run a Google search on Chrome, Keywords Everywhere will automatically add the estimated monthly search volume to the SERP so you don't need to use Google's Keyword Planner.
 Don't forget to set the country to your target (mine is the US).